Military use of children in World War II: United Kingdom

 In the United Kingdom, boys of 17 were accepted into the Home Guard (popularly nicknamed "Dad's Army") when it was formed in 1940 in preparation for a German invasion and as a "last line of defense".
 On 27 September 1942, the minimum age for entry into the Home Guard was lowered to 16, provided that there was parental consent.
 The Secretary of State for War, Anthony Eden, called for men between the ages of 17 and 65 for Home Guard duty, so it was voluntarily undertaken by those of the younger age.
 Initially a poorly organized militia, the Home Guard and its young volunteers became well-equipped and well-trained.
 More than 1,200 Home Guard men died as a result of German bombings.

 United States

-In World War II, the US only allowed men and women 18 years or older to be drafted or enlisted into the armed forces, although 17-year-olds were allowed to enlist with parental consent, and women were not allowed in armed conflict.
+In World War II, the US only allowed men 18 years or older to be drafted or enlisted into the armed forces, although 17-year-olds were allowed to enlist with parental consent, and women were not allowed in armed conflict.
 Some successfully lied about their age.
 The youngest member of the United States military was 12-year-old Calvin Graham.
 He lied about his age when he enlisted in the US Navy, and his real age was not known until after he was wounded.

 "The Little Insurgent" is a monument in Warsaw to commemorate the youngest fighters of the Warsaw Uprising.